carrasquel/tulipan/README.md

 | [Store.js](https://github.com/marcuswestin/store.js/) | Library selected for cross-browser storage |
 | [Underscore.js](https://underscorejs.org/) | Library selected for functional programming |

+# Documentation

+You can find Tulipan.js documentation on [Read the Docs](http://tulipan-documentation.readthedocs.io).

 ### Support development

 If you liked this, donate to the cause.